varneberg/Cheat-Sheets/INF140/INF140-MockExam.md

         B.  upper-case letters in the user’s password are converted to lower-case letters before the password is hashed
         C.  SHA256 is replaced with a fast hash function with 64-bit digest
         D.  The user’s password has length < 8
-        E.  A dynamically varying salt is added the the calculation of the pass-word hash
+        E.  A dynamically varying salt is added the the calculation of the password hash
         F.  The user’s password is a combination of lower-case letters, uppercase letters, digits, punctuations and its length is 6

-        Answer: B, C, D, F
+        Answer: B, C, D(Stemmer nok ikke, men bra praksis å ha allikevel), F

 5. Which of the following are types of preventative security control?